EarningsCall/earningscall-js/README.md

 - Zero external dependencies - relies only on standard JavaScript Node.js functionality
 - Uses the built-in `fetch` API for HTTP requests
-- Small bundle size (~4KB minified)
+- Small library size (~4KB total)
-- Tree-shakeable ES modules
-- TypeScript types included
+- Tree-shakeable ES modules and TypeScript types included

 The lightweight implementation means faster install times, reduced security attack surface, and better reliability since there are no third-party dependencies to maintain.